Black Rhino in Zambia — History, Loss, and Recovery

 Historically, Zambia was one of Africa’s most important strongholds for the black rhinoceros (Diceros bicornis).
 In the early 1970s, the Luangwa Valley alone was estimated to hold between 4,000 and 12,000 black rhinos, making it one of the largest populations on the continent at that time.

-Black rhinos were also reported in other parts of Zambia — including in areas now part of national parks and Game Management Areas — with sightings recorded into the 1970s in what is now Mweru Wantipa and Lavushi Manda National Parks.
+Black rhinos were also reported in other parts of Zambia — including in areas now part of national parks and Game Management Areas — with sightings recorded into the 1970s in what is now Mweru Wantipa and Lavushi Manda National Parks (possibly even as late as the 1990's there).

 Before diving into Zambia’s rhino history, it is important to clarify one common misconception.
 There is no substantive evidence that white rhino ever occurred naturally in Zambia in recorded human history.
 The small population of white rhino seen today in places such as Mosi-oa-Tunya National Park are not remnants of a native population; they were introduced from southern Africa as part of managed conservation programmes.